Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - Any nearby infected can give the Super Tank some health.
 		// - "Heal Absorb Range"
 		// - "Heal Interval"
-		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is set to temporary health who will die when they reach 0 HP.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is set to temporary health and will die when they reach 0 HP.
 		// - "Heal Range"
 		// - "Heal Range Chance"
-		// "Heal Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is set to temporary health who will die when they reach 0 HP.
+		// "Heal Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is set to temporary health and will die when they reach 0 HP.
 		// - "Heal Chance"
 		// - "Heal Hit Mode"
 		// Requires "st_heal.smx" to be installed.